 The proposed projects under this Broad-Level Tiered Environmental Review will be limited to Ventura County, California.
-Ventura County was identified as a Most Impacted and Distressed Area following December 2017 and January 2018 disaster events (federally-declared disaster DR-4353).
-The Thomas Fire impacted Ventura and Santa Barbara Counties and at that time was the largest single fire in California history.

-As a result of DR-4353, the federal government appropriated Community Development Block Grant-Disaster Recovery (CDBG-DR) funds to support the unmet recovery needs.
+The Woolsey Fire began on November 8, 2018 and spread quickly destroying 1,643 structures in Los Angeles and Ventura Counties.
+Due to the destruction, Ventura and Los Angeles Counties were included in the presidentially declared disaster, DR-4407.
+As a result of DR-4407, the federal government appropriated Community Development Block Grant-Disaster Recovery (CDBG-DR) funds to support the unmet recovery needs.
 The California Department of Housing and Community Development (HCD) is the lead and responsible agency for administering the CDBG-DR funds allocated to the State of California.

-The 2017 CDBG-DR program will provide grants to owner-occupied homeowners to rehabilitate or reconstruct homes damaged or destroyed in the October 2017 disaster.
-The Owner-Occupied Housing Rehabilitation and Reconstruction Program ("OOR" or "Program") objective is to provide decent, safe, and sanitary housing in the areas affected by the disasters.
+The 2018 CDBG-DR program will provide grants to owner-occupied homeowners to rehabilitate or reconstruct homes damaged or destroyed in the 2018 wildfire disaster.
+The Owner-Occupied Housing Rehabilitation and Reconstruction Program ("OOR" or "Program") objective is to provide decent, safe, and sanitary housing in the areas affected by the disaster.
 The program is designed to ensure that the housing needs of very-low, low- and moderate-income (LMI) households and vulnerable populations, including individuals that were made homeless as a result of the disaster, are addressed to the greatest extent feasible.

-The 2017 CDBG-DR program will also provide funding for impacted homeowners to replace their damaged or destroyed manufactured housing units ("MHUs").
+The program will provide rehabilitation or reconstruction assistance to eligible applicants based on the extent of damage to their primary residences.
 Reconstruction is defined as the rebuilding of a structure on the same site in substantially the same manner.
 A reconstructed property must not increase the number of dwellings on site, although the number of rooms may increase or decrease.
-If a MHU homeowner is not able to replace their MHU on its original site location, the MHU homeowner will be allowed to relocate within the county to a previously developed location already prepared for an MHU with existing utility connections.